eddmann/eddmann.github.io/_posts/2018/2018-08-16-mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb.md

 ```

 Finally, we can `make offline` and experiment with the new API endpoints offline.
-We can supply authenticated user tokens (i.e `TOKEN1`) in the event that we wish to add a new pie to the challenge.
+We can supply authenticated user tokens (i.e. `TOKEN1`) in the event that we wish to add a new pie to the challenge.
 In the case of the local DynamoDB instance, we are able to inspect the current state and run custom queries by visiting `http://0.0.0.0:8000/shell/`.

 <img src="/uploads/mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb/local-shell-dynamodb.png" alt="Local DynamoDB Shell" />

-I hope you have enjoyed exploring working with DynamoDB using Lambda, and adding the ability to develop the service in an offline manor.
+I hope you have enjoyed exploring working with DynamoDB using Lambda, and adding the ability to develop the service in an offline manner.
 In the next post we shall be expanding the API further, by adding the capability to view and remove specified mince pies.